 The FAR is open to Service Personnel and their spouses/partners and are designed to help service people better understand the pension to which they are entitled.
 They are essential for anyone leaving the Armed Forces.

-The FAR brief covers not only member benefits payable by all three AFPSs and RFPS but wider entitlements too.
-Topics covered are Pens Form 1; EDP; commutation and inverse commutation, death in service benefits - nomination and allocation; preserved/deferred pensions; payment of pensions; living abroad and more.
+The FAR brief covers not only member benefits payable by the AFPS and RFPS but wider entitlements too.
+Topics covered are Pen Form 1; EDP; commutation and inverse commutation, death in service benefits – nomination and allocation; preserved/deferred pensions; payment of pensions; living abroad and more.
 All these matters are so important in family decision making.

 We hope that this has given you a feel for the range of issues covered by the FAR briefing and why it might be a good idea for ‘the other half’ to attend – in our experience they ask some very good questions.
 To coin a phrase, two heads are better than one!